reanderson89/ms_fastapi/tests/postman/README.md

 Running this collection will create a client and two client_users, it will get them all and individually, update them both, and then delete everything and check that it has been deleted.

+You should see 39 tests pass

+## Milestones_client_awards.postman_collection.json

+Running this collection will create a client and a client_award, it will perform a get all and get one for the client_award.
+Then it will update the client_award and then delete the client_award and the client.

-You should see 33 tests pass
+You should see 14 tests pass

 ## Milestones_events.postman_collection.json

 Running this collection will create a client, client_user, program, program_event and a sub event.
 It will GET the events and update them and then delete them along with everything else created.

-You should see 24 tests pass
+You should see 27 tests pass

 ## Milestones_message_templates.postman_collection.json